pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 2. The path to your input file, which is your FASTA-formatted assembly
 3. Specify if you have nucleotide or amino acid data.
 After `-dbtype`, add "nucl" or "prot" depending on your file.
 4. `-parse_seqids` tells the program to parse by "|" characters in the sequence headers.
 5. The path for the output, which will be our new BLASTable database.
-Therefore, we will direct the output to the "Database" directory.
+Therefore, we will direct the output to the "Database" directory that we previously created.

 Copy the code below into a text editor such as TextEdit, TextWrangler, or Sublime Text and modify the filenames.
 If you've followed my instructions thus far, the paths should be the same.